Action of 16 March 1917: SMS Leopard

 Under the command of Acting Leutnant Reinhold Badewitz, the ship was sailed to Germany, unwittingly assisted along the way by a strike by Liverpool boilermakers, which contributed to the Northern Patrol being reduced from 23 to six vessels at sea.
 Yarrowdale slipped past the cordon on 24–25 December 1916 and passed an inspection by a Swedish officer when the ship was sheltering from a gale in Swedish waters.
 Badewitz bluffed him that the freighter was a coaling ship and entitled to be in Swedish waters, while the prisoners were kept quiet below by being threatened with pistols.
 Badewitz brought the ship safely home and the prisoners were disembarked on 5 January 1917.
 The fast, modern ship was ideal for conversion to a commerce raider.
 Yarrowdale was renamed SMS Leopard on 9 January 1917 and armed with five 150 mm guns forward and four 88 mm guns taken from decommissioned ships and hidden behind false doors and shutters, along with four sideways-facing torpedo tubes and room for mines.
 The ship carried no armour but seven watertight compartments had been installed, increasing its resistance to flooding.
 The armament meant that Leopard could outgun any ship smaller than a modern cruiser.

 Disguised as the Norwegian freighter Rena Norge, Leopard (Korvettenkapitän Hans von Laffert) sailed on 7 March 1917 to relieve Möwe The genuine Rena was off South Africa, having visited Port Natal in late February.
-The Kaiserliche Admiralität provided a great deal of information to Laffert on the number, dispositions and movements of the Northern Patrol, gleaned from deciphered British wireless messages.
-Neither side had fully grasped the likelihood that if they could decipher the signals of the opponent, then the opponent was probably doing the same to them.
+The Kaiserliche Admiralität provided a great deal of information to Laffert on the number, dispositions and movements of the Northern Patrol, which had been gleaned from deciphered British wireless messages.
+Neither side had fully grasped the likelihood that if they could decipher the signals of their opponent, then the opponent was probably doing the same to them.
 On 7 March, German signals intelligence reported that British patrols between Scotland and Greenland had been reinforced, which was signalled to Laffert, who decided to press on.
 Leopard passed through the Little Belt of the Kattegat towards the North Sea on 7 March 1917.
-On 10 March Laffert was informed that the British had changed their cipher and asked to postpone the voyage unless circumstances changed; Laffert replied "Have received telegram, long live the Emperor" and pressed on.
+On 10 March Laffert was informed that the British had changed their cipher and asked to postpone the voyage unless circumstances changed; Laffert replied "Have received telegram, long live the Emperor" and continued the voyage.